 Here is at least one method to install it in VirtualBox.

-Note, it is not a complete OS.
-Unfortunately in this way it resembles DR's versions of DR-DOS 7.04 and later, which consists only of boot files embedded into the startup diskettes for products such as Seagate Disk Manager and Powerquest PartitionMagic.
-IBM only updated the kernel and some core tools.
+Note, PC DOS 7.1 is not a complete OS.
+Unfortunately, in this way it resembles DR's versions of DR-DOS 7.04 and later, which consists only of boot files embedded into the startup diskettes for products such as Seagate Disk Manager and Powerquest PartitionMagic.
+For 7.1, IBM only updated the kernel and some core tools.

 To make a complete OS from this, you need a full copy of PC DOS 2000, then replace some of its files with the updated ones from the SGTK, as detailed above.
 I am reluctant to link to sources for this, as it is still copyright code.
 If you can't find it, ask me.